Related publications

 If you’re receiving Guarantee Pension Credit or have an NHS LIS certificate, you may be entitled to help with travel costs if you’ve been referred for an appointment by your GP or dentist.
 If you have a medical need for someone to accompany you, you should also be able to claim travel costs for them.

-You can claim back travel costs by completing form HC5 – you can get it from the NHS website.
+You can claim back travel costs by completing form HC5 – if you live in England or Scotland you can get it from the NHS website.
+If you live in Wales you have to order the form over the phone.
+Call 0345 603 1108 and select the option for ‘health publications’.
 If you need to be paid before you travel, check with your GP or the hospital in advance.
 You should claim back any costs within three months.

 Check if you qualify for the NHS LIS on the NHS website.